How to Host an Artist-in-Residence

 - Involve the artist in designing residency activities.

 - Take risks!
 Contract with artists with whom your school or organization has not worked with before.
 Consider bringing arts disciplines not offered in your schools such as dance, film, or new media arts.
+Make use of the residency for new approaches to arts integration, interdisciplinary models and teaching Common Core subjects.

 - Use the residency to explore and experiment with participatory projects, workshops and community involvement.
 Vary the form, structure and length of your residencies.